Want To Fight Inequality? Forget Design Thinking

 “Approaches, Not Solutions”

 In cities like St. Louis, where access to education, food, health, employment, and security vary drastically from predominantly white neighborhoods to predominantly black ones, the roots of racial segregation can be traced back to policies like redlining—refusing mortgage loans based on race—or redistricting.
-These systems are so embedded into history and society they are invisible to many, meaning there's no one simple thing to solve for.
-That's why Carroll prefers to use the word "approaches" rather than "solutions" when talking about the results of CRL's work.
-"I like the word 'approach' because it shows this is not a finite type of solution—it’s flexible, it's agile," she says.
-"I'm a 'drops in the bucket' type of girl."
+These systems are so embedded into history and society they are invisible to many, meaning there’s no one simple thing to solve for.
+That’s why Carroll prefers to use the word “approaches” rather than “solutions” when talking about the results of CRXLAB’s work.
+“I like the word ‘approach’ because it shows this is not a finite type of solution—it’s flexible, it’s agile,” she says.
+“I’m a ‘drops in the bucket’ type of girl.”

-For CRL, that means that workshops result in several projects that address the same issue in many different ways.
+For CRXLAB, that means that workshops result in several projects that address the same issue in many different ways.
 It also means that the organization addresses lots of different things affected by inequity, like access to education, as in Design to Better [Our City], or the prevalence of domestic violence in marginalized communities.
-For the latter, CRL partnered with the nonprofit Safe Connections to run a workshop in St. Louis that featured a domestic violence survivor and author and an artist who deals with themes of domestic violence in her work.
-The workshop resulted in the formation of an advocacy group for male allies called St. Louis Men Get It that encourages other men to speak out against domestic violence, as well as a campaign that celebrates survivors rather than painting them as victims to be pitied.
+For the latter, CRXLAB partnered with the nonprofit Safe Connections to run a workshop in St. Louis that featured a domestic violence survivor and author and an artist who deals with themes of domestic violence in her work.
+The workshop resulted in the formation of an advocacy group for male allies called NO MORE Abuse: St. Louis Guys Get It that recruits other men to speak out against domestic violence, as well as a campaign that celebrates survivors rather than painting them as victims to be pitied.

-In a 2016 workshop, CRL partnered with the Washington University in St. Louis’s Gun Violence Initiative, and invited both police officers and members of the community to participate.
-After hearing from an ER doctor from the university's school of medicine and a local artist, several participants worked together to create a online platform called Body Count that sought to reach people—in some cases, neighbors and friends—who were affected by gun violence but didn't participate in political rallies and policy changes that addressed it.
+In a 2016 workshop, CRXLAB partnered with the Washington University in St. Louis’s Gun Violence Initiative, and invited both police officers and members of the community to participate.
+After hearing from an ER doctor from the university’s school of medicine and a local artist, several participants worked together to create a online platform and public service campaign called Body Count that seeks to reach people who feel unaffected by gun violence by tallying up the economic costs of gun deaths for the public, thereby “making a direct connection to their own pocketbooks.”
 Even though Body Count has yet to fully launch, it caught the attention of the United Way in St. Louis, which is interested in bringing it on as one of its official outreach efforts.

-Ultimately, CRL believes that good design can help correct the harm of bad design—that systemic inequality can be best fought by exposing what gave it rise.
+Ultimately, CRXLAB believes that good design can help correct the harm of bad design—that systemic inequality can be best fought by exposing what gave it rise.
 Carroll and her team want to find the lines that cut off resources to certain communities, then offer what they need to redraw them.

 [All Images: via Creative Reactions Lab]